JElchison/backup-full-android/README.md

     * Activated input languages (i.e. keyboard layouts)
     * Owner name (owner name set in first boot wizard is kept instead)

+## Tips

+* If you find that you can't click the button that says "Back up my data", check out https://android.stackexchange.com/questions/115865/button-to-allow-adb-backup-not-working

 ## Disclaimer

 No backup tool is perfect.
 This tool has been helpful for me.
 If used properly, I hope it's helpful for you.
 Unfortunately, I cannot provide any guarantees as to the completeness or soundness of this script with your phone, on your computer, in your environment.
 Use at your own risk.